-There are three eligibility requirements to collect unemployment in Florida:
+You must meet three eligibility requirements to collect unemployment in Florida:

 Virtually all states look at your recent work history and earnings during a one-year "base period" to determine your eligibility for unemployment.
 (See Nolo's article Unemployment Compensation: Understanding the Base Period for more information.)
 In Florida, as in most states, the base period is the earliest four of the five complete calendar quarters before you filed your claim for benefits.
-For example, if you filed your claim in October of 2010, the base period would be from June 1, 2009, through May 31, 2010.
+For example, if you filed your claim in October of 2021, the base period would be from June 1, 2020, through May 31, 2021.

 During the base period, your work history and earnings must meet all three of these requirements:

 You must be out of work through no fault of your own to qualify for unemployment benefits.

 If you are laid off, lose your job in a reduction-in-force (RIF), or get "downsized" for economic reasons, you will meet this requirement.

 If you are fired for a reason like not being good at the job or not having the skills to perform the job, you should be able to collect benefits.
 But in Florida, employees who are fired for misconduct connected with work may not qualify for unemployment benefits.
 Misconduct is defined as an intentional or controllable act (or failure to act) that shows a deliberate disregard of the employer's interests.
 Misconduct also includes failure, without good cause, to maintain a license or certification required for the job.
 An employee who is fired for performance problems, carelessness, inefficiency, or good faith errors in judgment will ordinarily qualify for benefits.